Kitchen Tips To Help You Actually Like Cooking

 Teaching yourself how to cook gives you the benefit of learning at your own pace and within your own budget.
 Knowing where to start is the struggle.

-If you were to take course in cooking, there would be an itinerary.
+If you were to take a course in cooking, there would be an itinerary.
 So, why not make your own?

 Below is an example of a cooking bucket list, but don't copy and paste.
 Collect ideas that inspire you, not because you think you should have the skill to be an accomplished cook.